-- All pets entering the hospital are accompanied by both a family member and a social worker to control the situation and the pet’s movement (patients are often hooked up to machines, IVs, ventilators, etc. and these are all risks that must be controlled).
+- Both a patient’s family member and a social worker have to accompany any pet entering the hospital to control the situation and the pet’s movement.
+Since there are often machines, IVs, ventilators, etc. around the patient’s bed, these pose risks that must be under control.

 The Therapeutic Effect of Letting Animals Visit Patients